aahung/BeeVeeH/README.md

 make test
 ```

-This will play a short sample BVH file.
-After completion, BeeVeeH will close automatically.
+This will run the tests including playing a short sample BVH file.

 ### Run